-In Australian aged care facilities, residents will come from vastly different backgrounds and will have varied life experiences.
+In Australian aged care facilities, residents will have come from vastly different backgrounds and have varied life experiences.
 Having knowledge of and respecting an individual’s cultural background is crucial to being able to provide person-centred care.

 The necessity of cultural awareness in aged care is reinforced by The National Aged Care Quality Alliance’s definition of quality care: